-Largest funding round raised by a P2P Lending platform in Southeast Asia, in addition to credit lines from banks and financial institutions.
+Largest funding round raised by a digital lending platform in Southeast Asia, in addition to credit lines from banks and financial institutions.

-Singapore, 18 April 2018 – Leading peer-to-peer (P2P) lending platform Funding Societies (also known as Modalku in Indonesia), has raised USD 25 Million in Series B funding.
+Singapore, 18 April 2018 – Leading SME Digital Financing platform Funding Societies (also known as Modalku in Indonesia), has raised USD 25 Million in Series B funding.
 Led by SoftBank Ventures Korea, the funding round also includes existing investors Sequoia India, Alpha JWC Ventures (Indonesia) and Golden Gate Ventures.
 Qualgro and LINE Ventures also participated in this over-subscribed round.
 Additionally, the platform has raised credit lines from banks and financial institutions to further support SMEs.
-This fundraise, the largest by a P2P lending platform in Southeast Asia, will help realize Funding Societies’ vision of financial inclusion for Southeast Asia.
+This fundraise, the largest by a digital financing platform in Southeast Asia, will help realize Funding Societies’ vision of financial inclusion for Southeast Asia.

 SoftBank Ventures Korea, an early stage venture capital arm of SoftBank Group famous for its US$ 100B Vision Fund, invested the lion share in this round of funding.
 SoftBank Group has also funded large alternative lenders like SoFi and Kabbage in US, as well as tech giants like Grab in Southeast Asia.
 “SoftBank Ventures Korea has been actively investing across Southeast Asia.
 SME digital lending across Southeast Asia is where we saw a huge growth potential.
 Among many players, we were most impressed with Funding Societies with what it has achieved in the short period of time and its potential to continue to become no. 1 player,” said Sean Lee, Partner and Managing Director, SoftBank Ventures Korea.